 The Shawnee are an Algonquian-speaking Native American tribe whose original origins are unclear.
-But, by 1600, they were living in the Ohio River Valley in the present day states of Ohio, Kentucky, Pennsylvania, West Virginia, and Indiana.
+But, by 1600, they were living in the Ohio River Valley in the present-day states of Ohio, Kentucky, Pennsylvania, West Virginia, and Indiana.
 At this time, they were estimated to have numbered about 10,000 people.
-Their name comes from the word “shawun” meaning “southerner.”
+Their name comes from the word “shawun,” meaning “southerner.”

 In 1682, the Shawnee in Ohio and Pennsylvania made a peace treaty with William Penn, an English nobleman, Quaker, and founder of the Province of Pennsylvania.
-This was the first treaty with the whites to which the Shawnee participated.
+This was the first treaty with the whites in which the Shawnee participated.
 When Thomas Chalkley, a minister of the London society of Quakers, visited the tribe in 1706, he mentioned that among the peculiarities of the Shawnee was its custom of admitting women to its councils, stating:

 “In the council was a woman who took a part in the deliberations of this council, as well as upon all important occasions.
 On the interpreter being questioned why they permitted a woman to take so responsible a part in their councils, he replied that some women were wiser than some men and that they had not done anything for years without the council of this ancient, grave woman, who spoke much in this council.”

 As the power of the Iroquois weakened, many of the Shawnee who had fled to other parts had moved back to the Ohio Valley by 1730.
-By this time, both the French and English trading and military forces attempted to make allies of the various tribes and develop trade with them.
+By this time, the French and English trading and military forces attempted to make allies of the various tribes and develop trade with them.

-Prior to 1754, the Shawnee had a headquarters in Virginia but moved across the Alleghenies to join the people further west.
+Before 1754, the Shawnee had a headquarters in Virginia but moved across the Alleghenies to join the people further west.
 The Shawnee first became allies of the French in the French and Indian War (1754-1763) until 1758, when they switched sides and supported the British in 1758.
 At that time, the British entered into the Treaty of Easton with 13 tribes, including the Shawnee, which promised them rights to their hunting grounds in the Ohio River Valley and to refrain from establishing colonial settlements west of the Allegheny Mountains.

 Some Shawnee, however, hoped to reclaim their Ohio lands.
-One of these men was Chief Tecumseh, who united several tribes to continue to fight against settlement west of the Appalachian Mountains.
+One of these men was Chief Tecumseh, who united several tribes to fight against settlement west of the Appalachian Mountains.
 Tecumseh’s War began in 1810 and officially ended with the Battle of Tippecanoe in 1811.
 However, the Shawnee and other tribes continued their fight with the Americans into the War of 1812.
-Chief Tecumseh was killed at the Battle of the Thames in October 1813 ending his war with the British.
+Chief Tecumseh was killed at the Battle of the Thames in October 1813, ending his war with the British.

 With the Treaty of Fort Meigs in 1817, The Shawnee effectively ceded all their lands to the U.S. Government and were placed three reservations in present-day Ohio.
 They shared these lands with some Seneca who had migrated west from New York.
 Other Shawnee groups rejected the treaty and migrated independently to Missouri, settling near Cape Girardeau.
 From this group, some later moved into Louisiana.
 These bands were joined by other Shawnee groups from Alabama and Ohio, and some relocated into Arkansas and Texas.

-After the state of Missouri joined the Union in 1821, the Treaty of St. Louis was made in 1825, and 1,400 Missouri Shawnee were relocated from Cape Girardeau to a reservation in northeastern Kansas.
+After Missouri joined the Union in 1821, the Treaty of St. Louis was made in 1825, and 1,400 Missouri Shawnee were relocated from Cape Girardeau to a reservation in northeastern Kansas.
 Located south of the Kansas River and west of the Missouri River, the 1.6 million-acre reservation extended west for many miles, but the Shawnee chose to occupy only a small portion.
 The Kanza and Osage shared the reservation.
 The numbers of the Shawnee increased when more of their tribe later began to arrive.
 The spiritual leader Tensquatawa, the Shawnee Prophet, arrived in 1828 along with about 200 Shawnee.

 Between 1831 and 1833, the United States forced the Shawnee to give up their land claims in Ohio.
-The Lewiston group of the Seneca–Shawnee migrated directly to Oklahoma, and, shortly thereafter, the Wapakoneta and Hog Creek groups moved to the Shawnee Reservation in Kansas.
+The Lewiston group of the Seneca–Shawnee migrated directly to Oklahoma, and, shortly after that, the Wapakoneta and Hog Creek groups moved to the Shawnee Reservation in Kansas.
 By 1833, only Black Bob’s band of Shawnee resisted removal, but they too were moved to northeastern Kansas in 1833.

-The Shawnee Indian Methodist Mission and school were established for the Shawnee, Delaware and other Indian nations in 1839.
+The Shawnee Indian Methodist Mission and school were established for the Shawnee, Delaware, and other Indian nations in 1839.
 Construction continued until 1862.
-The building still stands today in Fairway, Kansas and is a National Historic Landmark and state historic site.
+The building still stands today in Fairway, Kansas, and is a National Historic Landmark and state historic site.

 By 1840 many of the scattered groups of the Shawnee migrated to Indian Territory (Oklahoma) and dwelled along the Canadian River in the Choctaw and Creek Nations.
 Being absent from the Kansas Shawnee reservation, they became collectively referred to as the “Absentee Shawnee.”

 In the meantime, those Shawnee who lived in Kansas were visited by a few white men, aside from the missionary workers.
 The French Chouteau brothers had established trading posts among the Shawnee and Delaware in 1828 and 1829.
-Samuel Conatzer came in 1844 and a nephew of Davy Crockett arrived in 1847.
+Samuel Conatzer came in 1844, and a nephew of Davy Crockett arrived in 1847.
 A few other white men drifted into their country over the years, but this would change drastically in 1854 when Kansas was opened to settlement.
 At this time, the U.S. government reduced the Kansas reservation to 160,000 acres and parceled out the rest of the land in 200-acre allotments to the Indians that lived there.
-Immediately, Kansas was in the midst of a struggle between the Free State and Pro-slavery forces and the state became a battleground.
+Immediately, Kansas was in the midst of a struggle between the Free State and Pro-slavery forces, and the state became a battleground.

-In 1869 the remnant of the Shawnee tribe living in Kansas was also sent to Oklahoma, to live with the Cherokee.
+In 1869 the remnant of the Shawnee tribe living in Kansas was also sent to Oklahoma to live with the Cherokee.
 The old missions, famous as the first Christian educational institutions in Kansas, were closed or converted into houses of worship for the white people.

 The Shawnee members of the former Lewistown group became known as the “Eastern Shawnee,” while their Seneca allies became the Seneca-Cayuga Tribe of Oklahoma.
 The Eastern Shawnee Tribe is now headquartered in Wyandotte, Oklahoma.
-The Shawnee who settled with the Cherokee became known as the Loyal Shawnee, and are today headquartered in Miami, Oklahoma.
+The Shawnee who settled with the Cherokee became known as the Loyal Shawnee and are today headquartered in Miami, Oklahoma.
 The Absentee Shawnee Tribe is located in Shawnee, Oklahoma.